 Qualitative management screening is the first step in any integrated risk analysis process.
 Decision makers have to decide which projects, assets, initiatives, or strategies are viable for further analysis, in accordance with the organization's mission, vision, goal, or overall business strategy.
-The organization's mission, vision, goal, or overall business strategies and tactics, competitive advantage, technical, acquisition, growth, synergistic, or global threat issues.
-That is, the initial list of projects should be qualified in terms of meeting the leadership's agenda.
-Often the most valuable insight is created as leaders frame the complete problem to be resolved.
-This is where the various risks to the organization are identified and fleshed out.
+The organization's mission, vision, goal, or overall business strategy may include strategies and tactics, competitive advantage, technical, acquisition, growth, synergistic, or globalization issues.
+That is, the initial list of projects should be qualified in terms of meeting the decision maker's agenda.
+Often the most valuable insight is created as decision makers frame the complete problem to be resolved.
+This is where the various risks to the organization are identified and flushed out.